-About Ulrich VolzUlrich Volz is Head of the Department of Economics at the School of Oriental and African Studies (SOAS) University of London.
+About Ulrich VolzUlrich Volz is head of the Department of Economics at SOAS University of London.

 For a number of years, the central banks of the major advanced economies have pursued historically unprecedented ultra-low interest rate policies and negative interest rate policies.
 Facing the zero lower bound problem, they have also implemented various asset purchase programs, known as “quantitative easing,” with the aim of reducing long-term interest rates.
 There has been growing evidence that advanced countries’ unconventional monetary policies (UMPs) have caused significant spillovers to the financial markets of emerging market economies (EMEs).
 Read more.